bloublou2014/Symfony3-custom-coding-standard/README.md

 This standard can be installed with the [Composer](https://getcomposer.org/) dependency manager.

-1. Add the repository to your composer.json:
+a.
+Add the repository to your composer.json:
 ```json
  "repositories": [
         {